DV Farm whole chicken (4-5 lbs.)

 Perfect Chicken Stock

 DV Farm whole chicken or parts (such as legs/thighs) or just leftover bones and skin

 Place chicken/bones in large stockpot, cover with cold tap water.
 Add a small amount of white vinegar, approximately 2-3 teaspoons per gallon of water.
 Allow this to sit, without heating, for at least an hour.
 The vinegar helps to extract all of the wonderful nutrients from the bones.
 Once the water is heated, the pores of the bones close up and don't release quite as much goodness.
+If you choose, go ahead and add some cut-up carrots, celery, onions, parsnips, etc., to add flavor and nutrients.
 After the resting period, cover and bring your stockpot to a boil.
 Reduce heat to a gentle simmer.
-If using a whole chicken or just the parts, remove the meat once fully cooked, in approximately 2 hours.
+If using a whole chicken or just the parts, remove the meat once fully cooked, in approximately 1 to 2 hours.
 Set the meat aside for a separate use.
 Return bones and skin back to the stockpot and continue simmering for as long as you would like, even up to 24-48 hours!
 Okay, I've never gone that long, but a good 4-6 hours will give you an amazing mineral-rich stock.
 Once your simmering is finished, allow to cool slightly and then strain your stock, throwing out all of the bones and skin that have left their wonderful nutrients in your pot.
 At this point, I like to cool the stock and then place in the refrigerator to allow the fat to coagulate at the top; then skim the fat.
 You should now have a beautiful gelatinous stock!
 Use for your favorite recipes, easily dividing into 1-cup or 4-cup, etc., freezer bags and having it readily on hand.
 Can be frozen for months and months.